BlackBerry (NYSE:BB) Posts Quarterly Earnings Results, Beats Estimates By $0.01 EPS

-BlackBerry (NYSE:BB) issued its earnings results on Tuesday.
-The company reported ($0.06) EPS for the quarter, topping the consensus estimate of ($0.07) by $0.01, MarketWatch Earnings reports.
-BlackBerry had a negative net margin of 61.56% and a positive return on equity of 1.02%.
-The company had revenue of $175.00 million for the quarter, compared to the consensus estimate of $164.28 million.
-During the same period in the previous year, the firm earned $0.10 earnings per share.
-The firm’s revenue for the quarter was down 32.4% on a year-over-year basis.
+BlackBerry (NYSE:BB) released its quarterly earnings data on Tuesday.
+The company reported ($0.06) earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.07) by $0.01, MarketWatch Earnings reports.
+BlackBerry had a positive return on equity of 1.02% and a negative net margin of 61.56%.
+The business had revenue of $175.00 million for the quarter, compared to analysts’ expectations of $164.28 million.
+During the same period in the prior year, the firm posted $0.10 EPS.
+The firm’s quarterly revenue was down 32.4% on a year-over-year basis.

-A number of brokerages have issued reports on BB.
-CIBC downgraded shares of BlackBerry from a “neutral” rating to an “underperform” rating and boosted their price objective for the company from $9.00 to $11.00 in a research report on Friday, June 25th.
-TD Securities downgraded shares of BlackBerry from a “hold” rating to a “reduce” rating and set a $8.50 price objective on the stock. in a research report on Friday, June 25th.
-Royal Bank of Canada reissued a “sell” rating and set a $9.50 price objective on shares of BlackBerry in a research report on Friday, September 17th.
-Raymond James set a $9.50 price objective on shares of BlackBerry and gave the company a “market perform” rating in a research report on Friday, June 25th.
-Finally, Zacks Investment Research raised shares of BlackBerry from a “sell” rating to a “hold” rating and set a $15.00 price objective on the stock in a research report on Wednesday, June 2nd.
-Four analysts have rated the stock with a sell rating and three have issued a hold rating to the stock.
-Based on data from MarketBeat.com, BlackBerry currently has an average rating of “Sell” and an average target price of $10.58.
+In other news, COO Thomas Eacobacci sold 109,994 shares of the firm’s stock in a transaction on Friday, July 23rd.
+The shares were sold at an average price of $10.06, for a total transaction of $1,106,539.64.
+Following the sale, the chief operating officer now directly owns 281,294 shares in the company, valued at approximately $2,829,817.64.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+1.60% of the stock is owned by insiders.

-A hedge fund recently raised its stake in BlackBerry stock.
-Morgan Stanley increased its position in BlackBerry Limited (NYSE:BB) by 20.6% in the 2nd quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 1,690,762 shares of the company’s stock after acquiring an additional 288,734 shares during the quarter.
-Morgan Stanley owned about 0.30% of BlackBerry worth $20,661,000 at the end of the most recent quarter.
-36.16% of the stock is owned by institutional investors.
+BB has been the subject of a number of recent research reports.
+Royal Bank of Canada restated a “sell” rating and set a $9.50 price target on shares of BlackBerry in a research note on Friday, September 17th.
+CIBC lowered shares of BlackBerry from a “neutral” rating to an “underperform” rating and boosted their target price for the company from $9.00 to $11.00 in a research report on Friday, June 25th.
+Raymond James set a $9.50 price target on shares of BlackBerry and gave the stock a “market perform” rating in a research report on Friday, June 25th.
+Zacks Investment Research upgraded shares of BlackBerry from a “sell” rating to a “hold” rating and set a $15.00 price target on the stock in a research note on Wednesday, June 2nd.
+Finally, TD Securities lowered BlackBerry from a “hold” rating to a “reduce” rating and set a $8.50 price objective for the company. in a research note on Friday, June 25th.
+Four research analysts have rated the stock with a sell rating and three have issued a hold rating to the stock.
+According to data from MarketBeat.com, the stock presently has a consensus rating of “Sell” and an average price target of $10.58.

 About BlackBerry